msa-em/nanocartography/06_conclusion.md

 microscopists will be required to not only become faster and more accurate, but as well optimize every protocol available.
-Coupled with the increased ease of site-specific sample preparation of FIB and plasma FIB technology where a large number of samples can be prepared from all sample types, there has is a need to perform better and more efficient microscopy in order to take full advantage of collaborations between institutions.
+Coupled with the increased ease of site-specific sample preparation of FIB and plasma FIB technologies, where a large number of samples can be prepared from all sample types, there is a need to perform better and more efficient microscopy in order to take full advantage of collaborations between institutions.
 Nanocartography, mapping of TEM samples from the global scale down to the atomic column level, is a path forward to provide all